 Some plants are well-adapted to frost, and some even benefit from frost conditions.
 Silverbeet, brassicas (broccoli, cabbage, kale etc), root crops, some lettuce, aliums (onions, garlic, leeks etc), herbs such as parsley, chervil, yarrow, mint, oregano and thyme, all survive frosts.
 Summer crops such as tomatoes, curcubits (squash, cucumber), capsicum, chilli, eggplant, beans, and herbs such as basil, ginger and sage, do not survive frost.
 Some of these will grow back when the weather warms up again, but many will be too badly damaged.
 Tropical plants that I try to grow, like sweet potato, rosella and paw paw also do not survive frost.

 silverbeet with frosted leaves

 How can we protect the sensitive plants?

 First, find out if your area is prone to frosts, when you can expect the first and last frosts of the year and how cold its going to get.
 Apart from checking the meteorology data you should look for some local knowledge.
-We get frost around our house, but our neighbour who has a house further up the hill from us hardly ever has frost and even then, always has a little frost-free pocket around the house and and water tanks just because their property is higher than ours.
+We used to get frost around our house at Nanango, but our neighbour further up the hill from us hardly ever had frost and even then, always had a little frost-free pocket around the house and and water tanks just because their property was higher than ours.

 Once you establish that frosts are likely, there are a few things you can do to keep your garden going through winter.